 4. Implement Inbound Marketing Techniques

 Inbound marketing focuses on nurturing leads all the way through the donor journey.
 The goal is to deliver the right message at the right time, ensuring that your message is relevant and welcomed, instead of interruptive.
 When potential donors see your ad on Facebook, it’s the difference between an eye roll and a click.
+Working with a dimensional signage company to create engaging signage if you have a physical location is a great way to complement your online image, such as your website or social media accounts.

 Traditional outbound marketing allowed businesses to talk “at” their target audience.
 Inbound feels more like a two-way dialogue because each interaction is more meaningful and the likelihood of engagement is higher.
 This is why inbound is more effective when it comes to increasing website traffic, lead generation and even donor loyalty.
 I also found a brilliant UK web design service called BeMunchie, so have a look there if you want some top-class UK web design.